All Episodes

 We give those people houses.

-They're entitled, don't you say?
+They're entitled, don't you see?

 They're Americans.

-They're entitled to affordable hunting.
+They're entitled to affordable housing.

-It's it's it's a white, it's a white.
+It's a white.

-And so all these loans were made, these lending institutions.
+And so all these loans were made.

-You know, you know the details after that.
+These lending institutions, you know the details after that.

 So all of this, as far as Barney was concerned, all of this threatened oversight, all of this threatened regulation would expose the fraud.

-Back in 2003, it would have exposed the fraud, and Barney was afraid that people would not anymore be loaned money they couldn't pay back, and therefore it'd be an end to his dream of affordable housing.
+And Barney was afraid that people would not anymore be loaned money they couldn't pay back and therefore it'd be an end to his dream of affordable housing.

-And of course, this is just another one of the many techniques Democrats giving away your tax money to people in exchange for their lifetime vote and supports.
+And of course, this is just another one of the many techniques of Democrats giving away your tax money to people in exchange for their lifetime vote and supports.

 Now, listen to this again.

-This is five years ago, almost to the day.
+Five years ago, almost to the day.

 The more people, in my judgment, exaggerate a threat of safety and soundness, the more people conjure up the possibility of serious financial losses to the Treasury, which I do not see.

-I think we see entities that are fundamentally sound financially and uh withstand some of the disaster scenarios, and even if there were a problem, the federal government doesn't bail them out.
+I think we see entities that are fundamentally sound financially and withstand some of the disaster scenarios.

 But the more pressure there is there, then the less I think we see in terms of affordable housing.

-Take a break, be back and continue right after this.
+Be back and continue right after this.

 All right, folks.

-China's space mission article hits the web before the launch.
+Somebody tell Obama quick: China's space mission article hits the web before the launch.

 Did you hear about this?